NicolaAgostini/ASLfingerspellingCNN-NLP/ReadMe.txt

 The models are included (file json and h5)

-If you want to use model with crop images just uncomment the function call in main file
+If you want to use model with crop images just use the methods in cropped.py file